 House Baratheon of Dragonstone

 A Clash of Kings (POV)|

 A Storm of Swords (mentioned)

 |TV series||Season 2|

-At nearly eighty years old, he is frail with a bad hip, causing him to have trouble walking.
-He has wrinkly, thin skin and trembling hands.
+At nearly eighty years old, Cressen is frail with a bad hip, causing him to have trouble walking.
+The maester has wrinkly, thin skin and trembling hands.

 A Clash of Kings

-Maester Cressen advises Stannis to ally with the Starks and the Arryns.
-Stannis says that those crowning Robb Stark are committing treason.
-Stannis' Queen, Lady Selyse, urges Stannis to rely solely on R'hllor and says that according to Melisandre, Renly will die soon.
-Maester Cressen thinks that Selyse suggested that Stannis have Renly assassinated and is shocked because Stannis seems to listen to this advice.
-He blames Melisandre for this and plans to kill her.
+After Stannis Baratheon declares himself king he unsuccessfully sends messengers to gather support for his claim, with only the vassals of Dragonstone supporting him.
+The lords of the stormlands support Stannis's younger brother, Renly Baratheon, who has claimed the Iron Throne as well.
+Cressen advises Stannis to ally with the Starks and the Arryns, but Stannis insists that those crowning Robb Stark as King in the North are committing treason.
+Stannis's queen, Lady Selyse Florent, urges Stannis to rely solely on R'hllor and says that Renly will die soon, according to Melisandre, a red priestess.
+Cressen thinks that Selyse is suggesting fratricide, and is shocked when Stannis dismisses him to listen to Selyse's counsel.
+Blaming Melisandre and her "madness", he plans to kill her.